Scaling medical imaging report generation with multimodal reinforcement learning: Discussion

 \paragraph{Universal across diagnostic levels} Prior work typically assessed performance at the report level~\citep{medversa,medgemma,llava-rad}, obscuring whether models captured critical findings~\citep{milam2023current}.
 By incorporating disease-level assessments, we provide a finer-grained view of diagnostic fidelity.
 These evaluations showcase the ability of \ours to reflect diagnostic information, including in the long tail of rare conditions where training data are sparse.

 \paragraph{Universal across longitudinal contexts} Radiologists often rely on prior studies when interpreting new exams~\citep{bannur2023learning,serra2023controllable,zhu2023utilizing,maira-2}.
-While previous models primarily operated in single-study settings~\citep{medversa}, we additionally set up the longitudinal evaluation where the model is supplied with not only current CXRs but also prior reports and images. \ours excels in both standard and longitudinal conditions.
+While previous models primarily operated in single-study settings~\citep{medversa}, we additionally evaluate a longitudinal setting in which the model must integrate not only current CXRs but also prior reports and images. \ours excels in both standard and longitudinal conditions.
 It effectively integrates prior images and reports to produce clinically coherent updates, achieving state-of-the-art results in temporal reasoning and demonstrating superior longitudinal modeling capability.
+Here, multimodal reasoning refers to the integration of heterogeneous clinical inputs for clinically faithful report generation, rather than explicit chain-of-thought generation or region-level visual grounding.

 \paragraph{Universal across demographics} We further validate \ours across stratified demographic subgroups, confirming robust and equitable performance across gender, age, and race.
 This fairness evaluation is critical for real-world deployment, ensuring minimal bias and consistent report quality across patient populations.